HomeLatest NewsEnterprise ITCitrix to acquire Wrike for $2.25 billion

 Financing and purchase accounting impacts to deferred revenue will affect 2021 non-GAAP earnings per share.
 Integration and other costs related to the acquisition are expected to be modestly dilutive to non- GAAP earnings per share in 2021.
 The transaction is expected to be neutral to Citrix’s fiscal year 2022 non-GAAP earnings per share and free cash flow, and accretive thereafter, said the company.

 Citrix expects to fund the transaction with a combination of new debt and existing cash and investments.
-Citrix said it is committed to its grade credit ratings and plans to return to leverage levels within 24 months.
-Citrix said it has obtained a commitment from Chase Bank, N.A. for a $1.45 billion senior unsecured 364-day bridge loan facility.
+Citrix said it is committed to its investment grade credit ratings and plans to return to leverage levels within 24 months.
+Citrix said it has obtained a commitment from JPMorgan Chase Bank, N.A. for a $1.45 billion senior unsecured 364-day bridge facility.

 Get the day's headlines from Tech Observer straight in your inbox